2022 Vuelta a Espana Betting Tips & Predictions (August 19 – September 11)

 Primož Roglič – 7/4

 The Slovenian rider enters the upcoming Grand Tour as the main favourite to win and one of the most, which makes a lot of sense.
-He has won both of the previous 3 editions of the race, and there is nothing that would suggest he can’t do it again.
+He has won both of the previous 3 editions of the race, and nothing would suggest he can’t do it again.

 Until recently, it was unclear whether he would participate in the race, but now that he has confirmed his intentions to travel to Spain and race, Roglič has quickly found himself on the top of the Vuelta a Espana 2022 predictions lists of many bettors.